gabriel-codina/Project335_Scheduler/README.md

 # Project335_Scheduler
-A program that aligns schedules
+A program that finds the common available times for a meeting for a group of people.

 ## Member
 - Mustafa Atakan Tan (mtan17@csu.fullerton.edu)